Philosophy of Science

-This section pertains to a small-but-crucial part of philosophy of science: how can the evolution of good scientific theory be improved?
-First, what is a "good theory."
-Is a theory good if it agrees with all experimental evidence and accuractly predicts phenomena?
-Such a theory is very useful for applied science and probably in other ways.
-But it can have a harmful effect if it causes misunderstandings of nature.
-Such misunderstandings have occurred in the past, and this website shows that modern physics theory probably includes fundamental misunderstandings of nature.
+This section pertains to a small-but-important part of philosophy of science: What is a good scientific theory and how can the evolution of good theory be improved?
+Is a scientific theory good if it agrees with all experimental evidence and accurately predicts phenomena?
+Such a theory is very useful for applied science and in other ways.
+But it can have harmful effects if it causes misunderstandings of nature.
+Such misunderstandings have occurred in the past, and modern physics theory probably includes fundamental misunderstandings of nature.
+We will consider how misunderstandings of nature occur and what can be done to try to avoid them.

-For about 1500 years, Ptolemy's geocentric theory of the universe, was of great value in one respect because it could accurately predict the positions of heavenly bodies and the times and locations of eclipses and other celestial events.
+For about 1500 years, Ptolemy's geocentric theory of the universe was of great value in one respect because it could accurately predict the positions of heavenly bodies and the times and locations of eclipses and other celestial events.
 The agreement between the theory's mathematics and the observed phenomena appeared to be strong evidence that the Ptolemaic model was an accurate representation of nature.
-The theory was complimentary with the belief that heavenly bodies were comprised of heavenly matter which was unlike matter on earth.
-Heavenly matter had a natural tendency to move in circular paths in the heavens.
-Although this geocentric model appeared correct, was useful, and satisfied people's desire to understand the cosmos, it was also a very misleading model of nature and it detered the advancement of better theories and contributed to Earth-centered myths and slowed the advancement of human awareness.
+The theory was a good scientific theory consistent with the above definitions.
+It was consistent with the evidence of the sun and other heavenly bodies moving around Earth.
+It was complementary with the belief that heavenly bodies were comprised of heavenly matter which, unlike Earthly matter that falls to Earth, had an innate tendency to move in circular paths in the heavens.
+Although this geocentric model appeared to explain scientific observations, was useful, and satisfied people's desire to understand the cosmos, it was also a very misleading model of nature that deterred the advancement of better theories.
+It contributed to Earth-centered myths and slowed the advancement of human understanding of nature.

-This website shows that relativity theory is probably a modern counterpart of Ptolemy's theory because both theories are based on misleading evidence that results in misleading conclusions about nature.
-Surely this claim sounds preposterous to readers who are not familiar enough with the quantum medium view to understand its agreement with all related observed phenomena including important phenomena that relativity theory cannot explain, such as the inertia of mass/energy and constant light speed, c.
-The qm view videos and the qmview.net website permit an understanding of the qm view sufficient to determine that the qm view's equations predict exactly the same observed phenomena that special relativity theory predicts and the same observed phenomena that general relativity predicts except they do not predict the event horizons and singularities of black holes, or the possibility of traveling back in time to change the course of history.
+The qmview.net website shows that relativity theory is probably a modern counterpart of Ptolemy's theory because relativity theory is probably based on misleading evidence that results in a fundamental misunderstanding of nature.
+Surely this claim sounds preposterous to readers who are unfamiliar with the quantum medium view (a.k.a. qm view) and who do not understand its agreement with the related observed phenomena.
+The qm view website permits an understanding of the qm view sufficient to determine that its equations predict exactly the same observed virtual phenomena that special relativity theory predicts, as well as the real absolute phenomena responsible for the virtual phenomena.
+The equations also predict the same observed phenomena that general relativity predicts, except they do not predict the singularities of black holes or the possibility of traveling back in time to change history.

 Agreement with all experimental evidence and other observations